ddclient/ddclient/CONTRIBUTING.md

   * Please keep your pull request commits rebased on top of master.
   * Please use `git rebase -i` to make your commits easy to review:
     - Put unrelated changes in separate commits
-    - Squash you fixup commits
+    - Squash your fixup commits
   * Write your commit message in imperative mood, and explain *why* the change is made (unless obvious) in addition to *what* is changed.